shtoystack/docker-guacamole/README.md

 Alpine | N/A | guacamole:1.5.3-alpine | guacamole:1.5.3-alpine-pg15

 # What's new / Changelog
+**2023-09-21** - Another update related to [Issue #22](https://GitHub.com/abesnier/docker-guacamole/issues/22): I've implemented the REMOTE_IP_VALVE_ENABLED environment variable, as it is used with the official Guacamole Client docker.
+This is useful when Guacamole is used behind a reverse proxy, to make the real client ip visible instead of the proxy's one.
+See the [documentation](https://guacamole.apache.org/doc/gug/guacamole-docker.html#running-guacamole-behind-a-proxy)

 **2023-08-26** - Updated to Tomcat 9.0.80

 **2023-08-19** - Updated to Tomcat 9.0.79